AI-generated

 Notable Concurring Opinions

-• N/A (Justices Chico-Nazario, Velasco, Jr., Nachura, and Peralta concurred without separate opinions).
+• N/A (Chico-Nazario, Velasco Jr., Nachura, and Peralta, JJ., concurred with the majority without separate opinions).